-Figure 1a shows that, although the changes are small, the thermal treatments cause an increase of the intrinsic viscosity.
+Fig. 1a shows that, although the changes are small, the thermal treatments cause an increase of the intrinsic viscosity.
 However, the resulting intrinsic viscosity varies with the temperature and atmosphere at which the treatment is carried out.
-To explain this behavior, one should consider that at temperatures between T_g and T_m both degradation and polycondensation reactions could occur in the amorphous regions of PLA [18].
-Polycondensation to produce poly(lactic acid) depends on two thermodynamic equilibria, namely the hydrolysis/condensation (for ester formation) and the ring/chain equilibrium (for the formation of lactide), which are shown in scheme 2 [23].
-The removal of the condensation reactions, which lead to higher molecular weights [24].
+To explain this behavior, one should consider that at temperatures between $T_g$ and $T_m$ both degradation and polycondensation reactions could occur in the amorphous regions of PLA [18].
+Polycondensation to produce poly(lactic acid) depends on two thermodynamic equilibria, namely the hydrolysis/condensation (for ester formation) and the ring/chain equilibrium (for the formation of lactide), which are shown in Scheme 2 [23].
+The removal of the condensation byproducts from the surface of the material is necessary to promote the polycondensation reactions, which lead to higher molecular weights [24].
 The removal of these byproducts could be done either by evaporation in vacuum conditions or by driving them away using a carrier gas (like N2).

-Figure 1a also shows that the intrinsic viscosity values of post-consumer PLA treated at 130 $^{\circ}$ C under vacuum is slightly higher than that of N2 atmosphere.
-Furthermore, the formation of significant amounts of a white powder, which was identified as lactide, was noticed inside the reactor using N2.
+Fig. 1a also shows that the intrinsic viscosity values of postconsumer PLA treated at 130 °C under vacuum is slightly higher than that of $N_2$ atmosphere.
+Furthermore, the formation of significant amounts of a white powder, which was identified as lactide, was noticed inside the reactor using $N_2$ .
 These results suggest that the vacuum conditions promote a better removal of the condensation products, concretely water, which favors the polycondensation and results in higher intrinsic viscosity values.
-Besides the slightly better results obtained using vacuum conditions, it is worth to note that, at industrial level, vacuum conditions are more easily attainable that an adequately conditioned carrier gas supply.
-Therefore, this work will be focused on the results obtained in vacuum conditions.